Previous: Getting Started. Next: Working with Models. Also, see SimBA

 Modularity and Etensibility

-Basic setup was designed around simple models with structural flexibility.
-Each model returned by basic setup could serve as a platform for developing models of unbounded realism and complexity.
+Basic setup creates a model that sets up the basic structural elements for the spatial dynamics, and that sets up the dynamical modules.
+A model returned by basic setup is designed to be modified with the potential to develop models of unbounded realism and complexity.
 To make this work, the software built in ports and junctions that could handle a large set of advanced features, but most of these features would be turned off for basic setup.

 Modularity